When you’re working from home power strips and surge protectors are among the most useful organizational tools you can buy.

 This is because the surge protector will draw more current than normal and therefore needs to be able to handle that extra current.

-You’ll want to check the specifications of your surge protector to see how much current it draws before you decide to plug your power strip into it.
+You’ll want to check the specifications of your surge protector to see what its capacity is before you decide to plug your power strip into it.

 Lastly, make sure you don’t overload the surge protector.